-Norman Akers was born and raised in Fairfax, Oklahoma.
+Norman Akers is a painter and printmaker.
 He is a member of the Osage Nation.
 He received a BFA in Painting from the Kansas City Art Institute in 1982, and a Certificate in Museum Studies from the Institute of American Indian Arts in 1983.
 In 1991, he received a MFA in Fine Arts from the University of Illinois, Urbana-Champaign.

 Akers had solo exhibitions at the Lawrence Arts Center, Lawrence, Kansas, Jan Cicero Gallery in Chicago, Illinois, and the Gardner Art Gallery, Oklahoma State University, Stillwater, Oklahoma.
-He has participated in numerous group exhibitions including, Unlimited Boundaries, The Dichotomy of Place in Contemporary Native American Art, Albuquerque Museum, Albuquerque, New Mexico, Who Stole the Tee Pee?, at the National Museum of the American Indian, Smithsonian Museum, New York, New York, and Pathology of Symbols, I Space, Chicago, Illinois.
+He has participated in numerous group exhibitions including, Art for a New Understanding; Native Voices 1950s to Now, Crystal Bridges Museum of American Art, Bentonville, Arkansas, Who Stole the Tee Pee?, National Museum of American Indian Art, Gustave Heye Center, Smithsonian Museum, New York City, New York, and Pathology of Symbols, I Space, Chicago, Illinois.

 - Native American Artist